titipata/pubmed_parser/README.md

  ```

  - `publication_year`: publication year
- - `subjects`: list of subjects listed in the article.
+ - `subjects`: list of subjects listed in the article separated by semicolon.
  Sometimes, it only contains type of article, such as research article, review, proceedings, etc.

 ```python
 import pubmed_parser as pp